AleoNet/welcome/documentation/concepts/network/staking.md

 Called either by the staker's withdrawal address or the validator's withdrawal address.

-* Delegators may unbond partially or fully.
-If the remaining bond falls below 10 000 AC, the entire bond is unbonded and the delegator entry is removed.
+* Stakers may unbond partially or fully.
+If the remaining bond falls below 10 000 ACs, the entire bond is unbonded and the staker entry is removed.
-* Validators can unbond themselves or forcibly unbond a delegator.
+* Validators can unbond themselves or forcibly unbond a staker.
-* If unbonding causes the validator's total stake to drop below 10 M AC or self-bond below 100 AC, the validator is removed from the committee.
+* If unbonding causes the validator's total stake to drop below 10 millions ACs or self-bond below 100 ACs, the validator is removed from the committee.
 * The amount begins a 360-block cooldown stored in `unbonding[staker]`.

 #### Claiming unbonded stake